Current Courses

 This course examines hormonal processes and the neuroendocrine systems that regulate behavior in human and non-human animals.
 We will integrate multiple levels of biological organization, from molecules to organisms, to understand interactions among hormones, the nervous system, behavior, and the environment.
 Hormones are a critically important mechanism for integrating internal physiological state with the environment to generate behavior across diverse species.
 Understanding these hormonal mechanisms, and the behaviors they regulate, has broad consequences for individuals, health and medicine, society, and evolution.
 For example, foundational knowledge of behavioral neuroendocrinology is directly relevant to understanding hormone-sensitive cancers and their treatments, the long-term impacts of early-life stress/trauma, reproductive health, gender and sex, endocrine disruptors, as well as our own behavior.

-Foundations of Neuroscience: Cellular and Molecular Lab [NEUR 95L]
+Foundations of Neuroscience: Cellular and Molecular module [NEUR 95L]